TechExeter/conference-2020/_speakers/jacob-tomlinson.md

 {% include speakers-takeaways.html %}

 <h3>Bio</h3>
-<p>Jacob is in charge of Cloud, infrastructure and deployments for Dask and RAPIDS at NVIDIA.
+<p>Jacob works on Cloud, infrastructure and deployments for Dask and RAPIDS at NVIDIA.
 He is also one of the leaders at TechExeter.</p>